Mississippi State snaps slide, rolls past Arkansas 54-24

 THE TAKEAWAY

-Mississippi State: Coach Joe Moorhead may have staved off the hot seat talk for a week, anyway.
-Another win is likely next week as Mississippi State plays Abilene Christian from the FCS.
-That would leave just one win required in its final two, including the Egg Bowl against Ole Miss, to make the Bulldogs .500 and bowl bound.
+Mississippi State: Moorhead may have staved off the hot seat talk for a week, anyway.
+He demurred on talk of the significance of the Arkansas win, though.
+Mississippi State still needs two wins in its last three games to finish .500.

 Arkansas: Morris’ name only gets bandied about with further speculation.
 He has yet to win an SEC game in his two seasons and ticket sales are slowing with him at the helm.